 Doctor of Philosophy in Electrical Engineering

 Engineering Ph.D. students work closely with an advisor and tailor a program of study to meet students' goals.
 A variety of specializations may be pursued.
 Concentrations include communications, robotics, photonics, electromagnetics and VLSI design.
+In addition to a masters degree, a passing score on the Electrical Engineering Qualifying Examination is required for the enrollment into these programs.
 Many graduates of doctoral degree programs look for work as professors of electrical engineering.

-Most coursework in a Ph.D. program consists of independent study, research and a dissertation.
+Most coursework in a Ph.D. program consists of independent study, research and a dissertation required for the degree.
 Any actual coursework will cover specific engineering topics in-depth and may be in seminar format.
 Some possible courses are:

 - Antenna analysis and design

 - Image processing

 - Neural networks

 Popular Career Options

 Although graduates of bachelor's programs in electrical engineering can become electrical engineers, they can also work as: